NickPax/my-website/_structures/capitalization.md

 Only capitalize *counsel* in direct address and as a name title.

 Only capitalize *district attorney*  when it refers to the political entity, not to a local office or deputy.
 The single elected official for a jurisdiction should be capped.

+Regarding the word *state*
+Unless it is written with the actual state, e.g., *State of Florida*, it should be uncapped.
+However, it is, again, **reporter preference**.
+Please note *state* can be capped by itself when they are a party to the lawsuit (BGGP Capitalization 53, but Morson's 222 says it should not be capped.)